-The latest version of the book is P5.0, released about 1 year ago.
-If you've bought a PDF of the book and would like to upgrade it to this version (for free), visit your home page.
+The latest version of the book is P5.0, released almost 6 years ago.
+If you've bought a PDF of the book and would like to update it to this version (for free), visit your home page.

 By default this page displays the errata for the latest version of the book.
 If you have a previous version, select it here: